matthias-reis/carda-gatsby/content/articles/2024/05/mono-japan-interview-en.md

 ---
 date: 2024-05-16T11:25:23.448Z
-title: Mono Japan – Interview With Taka About "Oath"
+title: Mono Japan – Interview With Taka About the New Album, "Oath"
 subTitle: '"These Songs Cleanse My Soul"'
 type: article
 typeName: Interview